-You can lose money by investing in any portfolio.
-Each of the age-based, target, and individual fund portfolios involves investment risks, which are described in the Program Disclosure Statement and should be considered before investing.
-International investments involve risks such as currency fluctuations, economic instability, and political developments.
-Additional risks may be associated with emerging markets.
-Small and midsize companies may increase the risk of fluctuations in the value of your investment.
+You can lose money by investing in a portfolio.
+Each of the age-based, target, and individual fund portfolios involves investment risks, which are described in the Program Disclosure Statement and which should be considered before investing.
+For example, international investing, especially in emerging markets, has additional risks such as currency fluctuation, economic and political risks, and market volatility.
+Investing in small, medium, and international companies may increase the risk of fluctuations in the value of your investment and involves greater risks than investing in more established companies.
+The portfolios that invest in specific industries or sectors, such as real estate, have industry concentration risk.
+As an example, the portfolios that invest in real estate may perform poorly during a downturn in the real estate industry.

 Portfolios that invest in bonds are subject to risks such as interest rate risk, credit risk, and inflation risk.
-As interest rates rise, the prices of bonds will usually decline.
-The value of your account will fluctuate with market conditions.
-When you withdraw funds, you may have more or less than your total contributions to the account.
-For more risk information on the portfolios and the underlying funds in which they invest, see the Program Disclosure Statement.
+In particular, as interest rates rise, the prices of bonds will generally fall, which can impact performance.
+It is important to note that the value of your account will fluctuate with market conditions.
+When you withdraw funds, you may have more or less than your actual investment.
+For more information about the portfolios and the underlying funds in which they invest, see the Program Disclosure Statement and each underlying fund's prospectus.